FastRoutervs.Portkey

 Yes — it's on the roadmap.
 We ship built-in PII redaction and prompt-injection guardrails today, and the third-party integration catalog is expanding.
 If a specific guardrail is a hard requirement, ask us — there's a good chance it's already shipped or close.

-Pre-acquisition Portkey published a Free tier (10K req/mo), Pro (usage-based), and Enterprise (custom).
+Pre-acquisition Portkey published Free (10K req/mo), Pro (usage-based), and Enterprise (custom) tiers.
 Post-acquisition pricing is something to watch — enterprise platform vendors often migrate self-serve plans toward enterprise contracts over 12–18 months.
 We don't have a confirmed change to point to today.